rcacademy/webdevcamp/week3/w3d1/homework/README.md

 5. If you see any issues or make any future updates, you can simply make your changes locally, make a new commit and do another `git push` to update your website!

+6. :zap: :zap: :zap: Make sure that your main page is named `index.html` or it will not load when you visit `http://yourusername.github.io`. :zap: :zap: :zap:

 ### Bonus: Adding your own domain to Github

 If you'd like to point your own domain, like `http://colinloretz.com` to your portfolio page, you can [check out how to do so here](https://help.github.com/articles/quick-start-setting-up-a-custom-domain/).